 - It does not modify your dog’s behavior.
 So if your dog is in a problematic situation again, they may react poorly and exhibit the problematic behavior.

-True behavior change takes time, patience, and commitment.
+True behavior change – especially behavior change for reactive dogs – takes time, patience, and commitment.
 But it’s worth it.

 - Find Sarah Stremming at The Cognitive Canine

 - Podcast Episode #18: Support for Reactive Dog Clients

 - Podcast Episode #9: Living with Difficult Dogs

 - Article: How to Walk a Reactive Dog